Vault 7, Deep State & Obamagate From A Trump Supporter’s Perspective [Opinion]

 Going by the definition of “conspiracy theory,” which according to Dictionary.com means, “the idea that many important political events or economic and social trends are the products of secret plots that are largely unknown to the general public,” well, I guess so, but that doesn’t mean there’s no truth to it.

-Here’s a fun fact you may not have realized: the mainstream media labels many of the “ideas” coming from the right-wing, and/or Trump supporters as “conspiracy theories.”
-Hillary Clinton’s questionable health, for instance, was dubbed a “conspiracy theory” until the reality of it could no longer be denied, thanks to her fainting episode on September 11, 2016, her coughing fits, the fact that it looks like she had a seizure on camera in June of last year… you get the idea.
+Here’s a fun fact you may not have realized: the mainstream media labels many of the “ideas” coming from the right-wing, or Trump supporters as “conspiracy theories.”
+Hillary Clinton’s questionable health, for instance, was dubbed a “conspiracy theory” until the reality of it could no longer be denied, thanks to her fainting episode on September 11, 2016, her coughing fits, the fact that it looks like she had a seizure on camera in June of last year — you get the idea.

 “Deep State” actually has its own definition.
 According to English Oxford Living Dictionary, it means “A body of people, typically influential members of government agencies or the military, believed to be involved in the secret manipulation or control of government policy.”

 I predict the drive-by media will treat this talk of the presence of an American Deep State as a conspiracy theory until it no longer can logically be labeled as such.
-The Washington Post already published an article titled, “The real deep state”, in which the author pooh-poohs the notion of one rising up against Trump, chalking up the worry of such an incident to paranoia.
+The Washington Post already published an article titled, “The real deep state,” in which the author pooh-poohs the notion of one rising against Trump, chalking up the worry of such an incident to paranoia.

 You see, if the idea of a deep state centered around potential Donald Trump wrongdoings, the press would treat it as fact, but since it’s currently revolving around possible Obama malfeasance, they must regard it as theory.